vobradovich/irisqo/README.md

 ```

 Response Headers
-- `request-id` - this is the ID of the request
+- `job-id` - this is the ID of the request job
 - `schedule-id` - ID of the new schedule
 - `external-id` - optional external ID of the requestm from `_id` query parameter.